--> Power Factor Correction techniques

 As we discussed in my previous Article, A low power factor is mainly due to lagging current drown by the inductive loads.
 So before moving to the methods of power factor correction, please note the following points.

-• For pure inductor, current lags behind the voltage by 90 degrees.
+• For the pure inductors, the current lags behind the voltage by 90 degrees.

 • For a pure capacitor, current leads the voltage by 90 degrees.